Pickleball Gear

 How to choose the best pickleball ball

-• Performance: This is number one.
-How does the ball perform in genuine court sessions, and under heavy play?
+• Performance: this is number one.
+How does the ball perform on speed, spin, and bounce in genuine court sessions, and under heavy play?

-• Durability: Some balls crack easily, or wear down much too quickly for our liking.
-All of our picks are judged on their ability to stand up to heavy use.
+• Durability: some balls crack easily, or wear down much too quickly for my liking.
+All of my picks are judged on their ability to stand up to heavy use.

 Does pickleball ball weight matter?